RobinRTN/ChuckApp/README.md

-Sport Coaching Management App
+# Sport Coaching Management App

-Welcome to our Sport Coaching Management App, a project born right after completing Le Wagon coding bootcamp.
+Welcome to our **Sport Coaching Management App**, a project born right after completing [Le Wagon](https://www.lewagon.com/) coding bootcamp.
 This application was co-created with a friend who managed the business aspects, while I focused on the development side.

-Project Overview
+## Project Overview

 This app offers an all-in-one software solution tailored for sport coaches.
 It simplifies and automates various tasks, making the life of a coach more efficient and organized.

-Key Features
+### Key Features

-Agenda and Scheduling: Easy-to-use interface for managing appointments and schedules.
+- **Agenda and Scheduling**: Easy-to-use interface for managing appointments and schedules.
-Personalized Web Page: Coaches can create and customize their web pages for a better online presence.
+- **Personalized Web Page**: Coaches can create and customize their web pages for a better online presence.
-Customer Relationship Management (CRM): Tools to manage client relationships effectively.
+- **Customer Relationship Management (CRM)**: Tools to manage client relationships effectively.
-Administrative Task Automation: Streamline administrative duties for more focus on coaching.
+- **Administrative Task Automation**: Streamline administrative duties for more focus on coaching.
-Financial Dashboard: Track earnings and manage finances with ease.
+- **Financial Dashboard**: Track earnings and manage finances with ease.
-Online Booking: Clients can book sessions directly through the coach's web page.
+- **Online Booking**: Clients can book sessions directly through the coach's web page.

-Technical Stack
+### Technical Stack

-Ruby on Rails: Robust and reliable backend development.
+- **Ruby on Rails**: Robust and reliable backend development.
-PostgreSQL: Powerful database management.
+- **PostgreSQL**: Powerful database management.
-Twilio: Integrated for efficient communication.
+- **Twilio**: Integrated for efficient communication.
-Stimulus.js: Enhanced front-end interactivity.
+- **Stimulus.js**: Enhanced front-end interactivity.
-Progressive Web App (PWA): Ensuring a seamless and app-like user experience.
+- **Progressive Web App (PWA)**: Ensuring a seamless and app-like user experience.

-Reflections
+### Reflections

 The backend was a pleasure to work with, offering flexibility and power.
 However, the front-end complexity escalated due to our choice of tech stack.
 For future iterations, considering a React-based front-end seems a more efficient approach.
 This project adheres to the typical stack taught at Le Wagon, serving as a testament to the practical applications of the skills learned there.

-Achievements
+### Achievements

-50 Sport Coaches Onboarded: A significant milestone that demonstrates the app's utility and appeal.
+- **50 Sport Coaches Onboarded**: A significant milestone that demonstrates the app's utility and appeal.

-Contributions and Feedback
+## Contributions and Feedback

 Feel free to explore the code, contribute, and provide feedback.
 This project not only represents our technical journey but also our commitment to improving the sports coaching industry.